📦 Artefakte¶

 - name: get-kubeconfig

-kubectl config view --flatten > $ARTIFACTS_DIR/kubeconfig.yml
+shell: kubectl config view --flatten

-echo "Kubeconfig saved to $ARTIFACTS_DIR/kubeconfig.yml"
+msg: "Kubeconfig saved to {{ block.artifacts.local_path }}/kubeconfig.yml"

-Andere Blocks können diesen Kubeconfig dann erben:
+Andere Blocks können diese Kubeconfig dann in der workspace.poly referenzieren:

-from: base-app
+from: registry.my-org.com/blocks/k8s/cluster:1.0.0

 kubeconfig: